This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 Just watching.
 Voluntary control over thoughts and ego.

-No repressed ideas in unconscious, letting go of any emotions and thoughts, good or bad
+No repressed ideas in the unconscious, letting go of any emotions and thoughts, good or bad

 No desire to control, relaxed decision making